re-framejs/re-framejs/docs/Subscribing-To-External-Data.md

 - data sources that an app must query and mutate.

-So, the question is: how would we integrate this kind of remote data into an app when re-frame seems to have only one source of data: `app-db`?
+So, the question is: how would we integrate this kind of remote data into an app when re-frame seems to have only one source of data: `appDb`?
 How do we introduce a second or even third source of data?
 How should we `subscribe` to this remote data, and how would we `update` it?